 We have vacancies for Powered and Unpowered Sites and Onsite Retro Caravans for all nights.
-Spaces are now disappearing fast for the Christmas to New Year Holiday Period and also bookings over the summer holidays, we have one powered site (Centre 5) available and a number of unpowered sites still available for Easter 2019.
-There is more information below.
+Spaces are now disappearing fast for the Christmas to New Year Holiday Period and also bookings over the summer holidays, and currently only have cancellation list options for Friday, Saturday and Sunday of Easter 2019 - send an email if you wish to go on the Easter Cancellation List.

 For more information on the Grampians Paradise October 2018 Fox Maple Timber Framing Workshop (and photos from the Spring 2017 workshop held in Maine, USA), and the Timber Framers Gathering Weekend (that was held on the 27th and 28th October 2018) go to www.grampiansparadise.com.au/timberframing

 Camping and Caravanning is different things to different people:

 If you are after large, grassy sites, spread out spaciously in a beautiful setting, some with views of the mountains, some amongst the big trees and some with views over our little lakes and wetland ponds, and some basic facilities (showers with hot and cold water, flushing toilets, dish washing sinks, a centralised treated drinking water tap and very basic camp kitchen), then Grampians Paradise could be just what you are looking for.

 Some people are after other things.
 Here's a list of what we don't have, to help you work out if would enjoy a stay at Grampians Paradise.